learn-co-curriculum/js-async-fetch-readme/README.md

 send a lot of data (text, images, media, etc.).
 But sending and loading this data on page visit *feels* slow, especially on a slow connection.

-But web users expect sites to load quickly and to stay updated.
+However, web users expect sites to load quickly and to stay updated.
 Research shows that 40 percent of visitors to a website will leave if the site takes more than 3 seconds to load.
 Mobile users are even less patient.

-A way to deliver a lot of data in a way that doesn't irritate users is to deliver an initial, engaging page using HTML and CSS.
-As the user is beginning to read the site, we use JavaScript to add more to the DOM.
-This technique is known as ***AJAX***.
+We deliver sites that don't bore users by using a technique called ***AJAX***.
+In AJAX we:

+1. Deliver an initial, engaging page using HTML and CSS
+2. Use JavaScript to add more to the DOM, behind the scenes

-In this lesson, we will use the JavaScript `fetch()` function to experience the AJAX technique.
+In this lesson, we will use the JavaScript `fetch()` function and experience the AJAX technique.

 ## Objectives